ianwdunlop/ci-cd-versioning/README.md

 Does the following:
 1. Calls `sbt "release with-defaults"` with the `RELEASE_VERSION` and `NEXT_VERSION`.

-#### `release.sh`
-Does the following:
-1. Sources `utils.sh` to make utility functions available.
-2. Sources `setup-git.sh` to set up git.
-3. Sources `export-env.sh` with `$@` to pass down it's command line arguments.
-4. Sources `version.sh` to run the versioning procedure.
-5. Sources `create-release.sh` to push the release to gitlab.
-6. Calls `rebase.sh` to rebase if required.

 ### Golang
-Available at `registry.mdcatapult.io/informatics/docker-images/ci:golang` and based on `registry.mdcatapult.io/informatics/docker-images/ci:common`.
-It is preinstalled with go version 1.14.4 and sets up the go environment in the standard way.
-Scripts in `golang` are moved into `scripts` (in which the scripts from `common` are also located).
+Available at `registry.mdcatapult.io/informatics/docker-images/ci/golang` and based on `golang:latest`.
+Scripts in `golang` and `common` are copied to `/scripts`.
+Scripts with the same filename are overwritten by the files in `golang`.

 #### `export-env.sh`
 Interprets the command line arguments and git history using scripts from `common` to